-The Günther Uecker Institute emerged from the association UECKER IN SCHWERIN: NEUBAU e.V., which was founded in 2013 to promote the expansion of the Staatliches Museum Schwerin by roofing over its well-known museum courtyard.
-Günther Uecker donated an entire edition of a large-format embossed prints to support these activities.
-Since the building project was not realized, the funds were rededicated in 2016 to allow the association to use them for the promotion of emerging scholars.
-This reorientation is reflected in the renaming of the association in 2020 as the Günther Uecker Institute (GUI).
+Our institute grew out of the association UECKER IN SCHWERIN: NEUBAU e.V., founded in 2013 to fund the expansion of the Staatliches Museum Schwerin by roofing over its impressive courtyard.
+The artist Günther Uecker donated an edition of his large-format embossed prints to support this project.
+Since being rededicated in 2016, these funds are now utilized to support young scholars.

 Antonia Gradnitzer studied cultural studies and Scandinavian studies in Berlin and Stockholm and graduated with a master’s degree in cultural studies from Humboldt University in Berlin.
 She has worked for the archive of the Robert Havemann Society, the Friedrich Ebert Foundation, and as a research assistant for the state parliament of Mecklenburg-Vorpommern.